 - for the rest of the life of that person

-Normal day-to-day activities means activities that are carried out by most people on a regular and frequent basis.
+Normal day-to-day activities means activities carried out by most people on a regular and frequent basis.

 What is not deemed a disability?

-Conditions that are not considered to be a disability for the purposes of the DDA include:
+Conditions not considered to be a disability for the purposes of the DDA include: